velut/ts-morph-goto-definition-issue/README.md

 ## Problem -  Go to definition

-Starting from the `adder` declaration found in the `project/dist/index.d.ts` file, find the `adder` declaration in the `project/src/index.ts` file by resolving the available declaration source map `project/dist/index.d.ts.map`.
+Starting from the `adder` declaration found in the `project/dist/index.d.ts` file, find the `adder` definition in the `project/src/index.ts` file by resolving the available declaration source map `project/dist/index.d.ts.map`.

 ```
 .